kg583/TIGHT/README.md

 	* This requires the user to assume the global variables are not tampered with, but beyond that the object-oriented structure is quite useful
 * Encourage user design principles by example in each and every program
 	* Basically, practice what you preach, notably the importance of _modular_ program design
-	* Programs in `TIGHT` call each other regularly to avoid redundancy and allow for easy large-scale adjustments to algorithms and code flow
+	* Programs in `TIGHT` call each other regularly to avoid redundancy and allow for easy adjustments to algorithms and code flow

 as well as some general guidelines for producing useful code
 * Preserve as many global variables as possible within a given program